Updated January 2021

 Government of Canada

 Conservative Member of Parliament John Barlow introduced Bill C-205, An Act to amend the Health of Animals Act, which would make it an offence to enter farms or slaughterhouses in a manner that could expose animals to disease.
-The Bill does not currently prohibit employee whistleblowers, but does allow for fines of up to $500,000.
+The Bill does not currently prohibit employee whistleblowers, but does allow for up to six months in prison and fines of up to $250,000 for individuals or fines of up to $500,000 for organizations.

 Help Animal Justice stop Canadian ag gag laws